 This past Sabbath I found myself opening my copy of Ayn Rand's Atlas Shrugged and immediately finding myself getting pulled in.
 Despite the fact that I already read the book and had no immediate plans of rereading it, I ended up spending a large chunk of the day back in Rand's dystopian world.
 Despite Rand's very real flaws, this novel is even more important to civilization than Lord of the Rings.
 My wife, always concerned for the good of my soul, stopped me at one point in the afternoon and asked me to study an essay from R. Eliyahu Dessler's Strive for Truth.
 Maybe it was the leftover taste from my previous reading, but I could not help but feel that Dessler would have made a wonderful villain for the novel.

 Dessler uses many of the same arguments.
 He attacks materiality and people's desire for physical goods.
 He makes no distinction between rich people and those struggling to make ends meet.
-In fact it is critical for his argument, which denounces Jews as a nation, that this include the vast majority of Jews not living in mansions or driving fancy cars.
+In fact, it is critical for his argument, which denounces Jews as a nation, that this includes the vast majority of Jews not living in mansions or driving fancy cars.
 The next step is to declare that it is hopeless to pursue material things as it is man's lot to suffer.
-The only option therefore is to submit to the divine will and hope for the coming of the messiah.
+The only option, therefore, is to submit to the divine will and hope for the coming of the Messiah.

 Just like Rand's liberals, Dessler attacks capitalism: